 All students will experience moments of celebration and of challenge over their time at Cathedral and potentially face difficult life events at home too.
-It’s part of our role as a school to support all students through any challenging periods and ensure they can continue engaging in all aspects of school life.
+It is part of our role as a school to support all students through any challenging periods and ensure they can continue engaging in all aspects of school life.
 We offer a range of support, within school and through outside agencies, which is detailed below:

-- A PSHE programme which focuses on educating students about health and well being, living in the wider world and relationships.
-The programme also teaches students useful coping strategies to deal with things such as difficult situations, stress and anxiety whilst building resilience and self-esteem
+- A PSHE programme which focuses on educating students about health and wellbeing, living in the wider world and relationships.
+The programme also teaches students useful coping strategies to deal with things such as difficult situations, stress and anxiety whilst building resilience and self esteem.

 - A dedicated Safeguarding, attendance and Student Liason Officers which support students with any challenges they are facing both in and out of school.
-The Safeguarding Team will provide a regular point of contact to students and have weekly catch up meetings about well being.
+The Safeguarding Team will provide a regular point of contact to students and have weekly catch up meetings about wellbeing.

-- Form tutor groups and Achievement Leaders work hard to build positive relationships with students and offer a daily point of contact for a student to speak to if they are experiencing problems
+- Form tutor groups and Achievement Leaders work hard to build positive relationships with students and offer a daily point of contact for a student to speak to if they are experiencing problems.

-- Regular assemblies and external speakers on a number of well being topics
+- Regular assemblies and external speakers on a number of wellbeing topics.

 - Our onsite school nurse, Wakefield school nurse, Chaplain and Education Welfare Officer offer students a safe space to discuss and talk about physical or mental health concerns.
-Referrals can be made to outside agencies if our staff feel like any student would benefit from extra support
+Referrals can be made to outside agencies if our staff feel like any student would benefit from extra support.

-- Work with outside agencies such as CAMHS, Kooth and The Cross Project which offer one to one and small group workshops on a variety of topics such as building confidence, tackling anxiety and anger management
+- Work with outside agencies such as CAMHS, Kooth and The Cross Project which offer one to one and small group workshops on a variety of topics such as building confidence, tackling anxiety and anger management.